 The majority of Amazon sellers opt to manufacture and brand their own products to sell on Amazon — a business model called private label.

 Here’s how this method works in four steps:

-- Launch: List the product on Amazon and choose a fulfillment network, Fulfillment by Amazon (FBA) or Fulfilled by Merchant (FBM), to ship your products.
+- Launch.
+List the product on Amazon, choose a fulfillment method, Fulfillment by Amazon (FBA), or Fulfilled by Merchant (FBM), to ship your products.

 Required costs to start selling on Amazon

 Before we break down the start-up costs for an Amazon business, we want to establish the type and quantity of products we’re planning to offer for our initial investment.

 - We will sell on the Amazon U.S. store.
 (And we are based in the U.S.)

 - We will sell our product as a private label product, using the FBA model, as it allows for greater scalability in the future.

 - The total landed cost of our item is $4.
 (Your landed cost is the cost to manufacture the product plus per unit shipping costs, taxes, etc.)

 - We will aim for a 100% Return on Investment.